Connecticut Yankee Council: Wah Wah Taysee

 Wah Wah Taysee is located partly in North Haven and partly in Hamden.
 The land was donated to the Quinnipiac Council in 1971 by the late Ned Greist.
 According to the attorney who drafted the deed, Mr. Greist chose the name 'Wah Wah Taysee' for the campsite, which he said was the name of the firefly in the poem Hiawatha.
 The property is situated near the base of Sleeping Giant, a.k.a.
 Mt.
 Carmel.
 Mr. Greist's family was one of several families instrumental in earlier successful efforts to save the area from aggressive quarrying, and devoting it to what is now the Sleeping Giant Park.
 Mr. Greist was an avid hiker and an active volunteer in the Scout movement.
 He was also the President of the Sleeping Giant Park Association for several years.
+Camp Wah Wah Taysee was bought by from the Boys Scouts of CT by the North Haven Land Trust.

 Order of the Arrow

 Owaneco Lodge is the Order of the Arrow (OA) lodge for the Connecticut Yankee Council.
 The Order of the Arrow is Scouting's National Honor Society.
 The lodge's name comes from a chief’s name of the Mohegan Tribe and its totem is Owaneco.

 The council was formed in 1998 by the merger of the Quinnipiac Council, which hosted the Arcoon Lodge; and the Fairfield County Council, which hosted the Tankiteke Lodge.
-When it was announced in 1998 that Arcoon and Tankiteke would merge to form a new lodge in 1999, a steering committee was set up to discuss the merger between the two lodges.
-After five meetings between February and September 1998, all details regarding basic structure, committee responsibilities, name of the lodge, bylaws, and first lodge event were discussed and finalized.
+In 1998 it was announced that Arcoon and Tankiteke would merge to form a new lodge in 1999.
+A steering committee was set up to discuss the merger between the two lodges, and five meetings were held between February and September 1998 to discuss and finalize the name, structure, committee responsibilities, and bylaws of the new lodge.

-On October 4, 1998, the first meeting of the memberships of Owaneco Lodge occurred.
-The lodge membership approved the lodge name, number, bylaws and the first group of lodge officers was elected.
+At the first meeting of the new lodge on October 4, 1998, the members approved the lodge name, number, and bylaws, and elected the first group of lodge officers.
 During the lodge’s first year, the executive committee worked to mold the new lodge program.
 Several changes were made to combine the traditions of Tankiteke and Arcoon and adapt a new lodge program.
 In 1998 the Ockenuck Chapter renamed itself to the Arcoon Chapter.

 During 1999, Owaneco lodge achieved honor lodge status for the first time in its short history.
 Owaneco repeated this achievement in 2007.
 The 2003 Section NE-2A Conclave was held at Camp Sequassen and hosted by Owaneco Lodge.
 The Quinnipiac Dancers, which started out as the Wulihan Chapter Dance Team in the Arcoon Lodge, celebrated their 40th anniversary in 2014.
 The dance team has garnered dozens of awards.

 Owaneco Lodge actively practices the OA principles of Cheerful Service.
 For many years, the lodge is engaged in collecting soda can tabs for donation to the Masonic Tabs for Tots program, which uses the tabs to raise funds for the Shriner Hospitals for Crippled Children and Burn Victims.
 In 2011, Owaneco donated close to 100 pounds of tabs to the Connecticut Masonic Scouters Association.